-NASA sending robotic geologist to Mars to dig super deep
+Nasa sending robotic geologist to Mars to dig super deep

-CAPE CANAVERAL, Fla.
-(AP) — Six years after last landing on Mars, NASA is sending a robotic geologist to dig deeper than ever before to take the planet's temperature.
+Six years after last landing on Mars, Nasa is sending a robotic geologist to dig deeper than ever before to take the planet's temperature.

 The Mars InSight spacecraft, set to launch this weekend, will also take the planet's pulse by making the first measurements of "marsquakes."
 And to check its reflexes, scientists will track the wobbly rotation of Mars on its axis to better understand the size and makeup of its core.